SilentVortex/Learning-Journal/Learning Journal/README.md

 Im going to attempt to make the physics based on but i will also make the collider version as a backup option.

-## 2024/11/24
+## 2024/11/3
 Attempting to finish what was done above and will start making the tutorial for this, it will prove useful as searches on how to make a seesaw platform seem to bring up either unavailable content or content that uses within a whole tutorial project.

+#### 3:56pm
+Finished making the seesaw platform and uploaded the porject to github.
+Link to Repository (link goes here)